stefaleon/Create-WordPress-Themes-and-Plugins/README.md

 * Comments approval requirements are defined via the *Dashboard-Settings-Discussion* options.

 ## 0.0.219 Add the page template
-* Create *page.php* for the theme's default page template.
+* Create the file *page.php* for the theme's default page template.
 * Include the loop and use the relevant functions to display what is required, e.g *the_title()*, *the_content()* etc.

 ## 0.0.220 Add the error page template
-* Create *404.php* for the theme's error page template.
+* Create the file *404.php* for the theme's error page template.
 * Display the 404 error message.

 ## 0.0.220.1 Refactor the comments template